Can an Executor Change a Will in NSW?

 Probate plays a critical role in protecting the integrity of the Will and the deceased’s testamentary wishes.
 Once probate is granted, the executor will be required to comply with the deceased’s wishes.

-If beneficiaries believe the executor is not fulfilling their duties, the beneficiary may request the intervention of the court, which may involve an inspection of the estate accounts or in more serious cases, revoking the grant of probate completely.
+If beneficiaries believe the executor is not fulfilling their duties, the beneficiary may request the intervention of the court, which may involve an inspection of the estate accounts or in more serious cases, the court may revoke probate, ensuring the executor cannot alter a will in NSW.

 Situations Where an Executor of the Estate May Seem to Change the Terms of a Will

-Legal Actions When an Executor Oversteps Their Role
+What Happens When an Executor Breaches Their Duty?

 If an executor commits a breach of their duty, beneficiaries of the estate have legal recourse in relation to executor misconduct, and the executor may be held personally liable for mismanagement of the estate.
 This might include applying to the Supreme Court of NSW to review whether an executor has committed a breach or whether there are grounds to remove the executor.